Designing a Single Slant Memorial For One Person

 The most common colors of granite used throughout the Bay Area are white and gray, both are typically mined in the hills of the Sierra Nevada mountains as well as parts of Minnesota and the North East United States.
 China and India both supply similar white and gray granites.

-When it comes to finalizing the design process for your loved ones’ slant memorial, you can expect to pay somewhere between $1200 – $5000+ depending on size, shape, color, and amount of engraving personalization.
-As mentioned before, color plays a huge factor in how expensive a Single Memorial Upright Headstone might be.
-Grey and White will likely be the most cost-effective while Blue Pearl and Emerald Pearl, with their iridescent flakes, can potentially increase the price of the same single person memorial design 4 fold.
+When it comes to finalizing the design process for your loved ones’ slant memorial, you can expect to pay somewhere between $1200 – $5000+ depending on size, shape, color, and amount of engraving or personalization.
+As mentioned before, color plays a huge factor in how expensive a single slant headstone might be.
+Grey and White will likely be the most cost-effective while Blue Pearl and Emerald Pearl, with their iridescent flakes, can potentially increase the price of the same single-person memorial design 4 fold.

 When we say “you can design to your heart’s content” know that the price for such designs will reflect the amount of work and materials that will be needed to accomplish your vision.
 A completely custom memorial design and granite shape typically starts at the $5000 mark and could cost as much as $100,000 for the most elaborate of upright setups.